endymion/BeachAnalytics/site/_posts/2020-05-16-south-florida-gives-up-on-social-distancing.md

 At the beginning of April, residents of Miami-Dade County were moving around a lot less than before the coronavirus pandemic, based on data from cellphones.
 A compamny called [Unacast](https://www.unacast.com), a spinoff of the Tidal music service, collects location data from app partners and uses it to analyze people’s movements.{% cite unacast:methodology %}  Their data shows Miami-Dade residents moving around 55% to 70% less than in February.{% cite unacast:social-distancing-scoreboard-miami-dade %}

 But even before we started to ease our restrictions, data shows that Miami-Dade residents have increased their mobility.
-Now their data shows people climbing to about 45% of February levels.
+Now their data shows people climbing to only about 45% less than February levels.
 A significant increase from the approximately 70% reduction in mobility that we saw in early April.

 ## How many people have you seen?